Myasthenia gravis

 Myasthenia gravis (MG) is a long-term neuromuscular junction disease that leads to varying degrees of skeletal muscle weakness.
 The most commonly affected muscles are those of the eyes, face, and swallowing.
-It can result in double vision, drooping eyelids, trouble talking, and trouble walking.
+It can result in double vision, drooping eyelids, and difficulties in talking and walking.
 Onset can be sudden.
 Those affected often have a large thymus or develop a thymoma.

-Myasthenia gravis is an autoimmune disease of the neuro-muscular junction which results from antibodies that block or destroy nicotinic acetylcholine receptors (AChR) at the junction between the nerve and muscle.
+Myasthenia gravis is an autoimmune disease of the neuromuscular junction which results from antibodies that block or destroy nicotinic acetylcholine receptors (AChR) at the junction between the nerve and muscle.
 This prevents nerve impulses from triggering muscle contractions.
 Most cases are due to immunoglobulin G1 (IgG1) and IgG3 antibodies that attack AChR in the postsynaptic membrane, causing complement-mediated damage and muscle weakness.
 Rarely, an inherited genetic defect in the neuromuscular junction results in a similar condition known as congenital myasthenia.
-Babies of mothers with myasthenia may have symptoms during their first few months of life, known as neonatal myasthenia.
-Diagnosis can be supported by blood tests for specific antibodies, the edrophonium test, or a nerve conduction study.
+Babies of mothers with myasthenia may have symptoms during their first few months of life, known as neonatal myasthenia or more specifically transient neonatal myasthenia gravis.
+Diagnosis can be supported by blood tests for specific antibodies, the edrophonium test, electromyography (EMG), or a nerve conduction study.

-MG is generally treated with medications known as acetylcholinesterase inhibitors, such as neostigmine and pyridostigmine.
-Immunosuppressants, such as prednisone or azathioprine, may also be used.
+Mild forms of myasthenia gravis may be treated with medications known as acetylcholinesterase inhibitors, such as neostigmine and pyridostigmine.
+Immunosuppressants, such as prednisone or azathioprine, may also be required for more severe symptoms that acetylcholinesterase inhibitors are insufficient to treat.
 The surgical removal of the thymus may improve symptoms in certain cases.
-Plasmapheresis and high-dose intravenous immunoglobulin may be used during sudden flares of the condition.
+Plasmapheresis and high-dose intravenous immunoglobulin may be used when oral medications are insufficient to treat severe symptoms, including during sudden flares of the condition.
 If the breathing muscles become significantly weak, mechanical ventilation may be required.
 Once intubated acetylcholinesterase inhibitors may be temporarily held to reduce airway secretions.

-MG affects 50 to 200 per million people.
-It is newly diagnosed in three to 30 per million people each year.
+Myasthenia gravis affects 50 to 200 people per million.
+It is newly diagnosed in 3 to 30 people per million each year.
 Diagnosis has become more common due to increased awareness.
-MG most commonly occurs in women under the age of 40 and in men over the age of 60.
+Myasthenia gravis most commonly occurs in women under the age of 40 and in men over the age of 60.
 It is uncommon in children.
-With treatment, most of those affected lead relatively normal lives and have a normal life expectancy.
-The word is from the Greek mys, "muscle" and astheneia "weakness", and the Latin gravis, "serious".
+With treatment, most live to an average life expectancy.
+The word is from the Greek mys, "muscle" and asthenia "weakness", and the Latin gravis, "serious".

 Signs and symptoms

-The initial, main symptom in MG is painless weakness of specific muscles, not fatigue.
-The muscle weakness becomes progressively worse during periods of physical activity and improves after periods of rest.
+The initial, main symptom in myasthenia gravis is painless weakness of specific muscles, not fatigue.
+The muscle weakness becomes progressively worse (fatigue) during periods of physical activity and improves after periods of rest.
 Typically, the weakness and fatigue are worse toward the end of the day.
-MG generally starts with ocular (eye) weakness; it might then progress to a more severe generalized form, characterized by weakness in the extremities or in muscles that govern basic life functions.
+Myasthenia gravis generally starts with ocular (eye) weakness; it might then progress to a more severe generalized form, characterized by weakness in the extremities or in muscles that govern basic life functions.